 Clients cover the entire spectrum from being absolutely lovely and a sheer joy to work with, to being a total nightmare.

-This particular copywriter challenge can often be avoided by setting out terms and deciding on expectations upfront.
+This is one of the tricker copywriting challenges to manage but it can often be avoided by setting out terms and deciding on expectations upfront.

 Things like delivery dates, and pricing need to be realistic for both parties and a bit of advance negotiation can prevent things from getting off track.

 Once in a while, you will get a client that you just cannot satisfy no matter what you do.

 Know that there is not much you can do with these individuals other than damage mitigation.

 The best advice is to complete the work the best you can and then cease working with them.
 Or offer a refund and get out – in a completely professional manner of course.